Sea of Love (The National song)

 "Sea of Love" is a song by American indie rock band The National.
 Written by band members Matt Berninger and Aaron Dessner, it appears as the fifth track on the band's sixth studio album Trouble Will Find Me.
 "Sea of Love" was released as the album's fourth single on September 2, 2013.
-The music video for the song, which preceded its release as a radio single, debuted on May 8, 2013.
+The music video for the song, which preceded its release as a radio single, debuted on May 8, 2013 and parodies Russian Zvuki Mu's video for their "Grubyj Zakat" song.

 Personnel

 Credits adapted from Trouble Will Find Me liner notes.